From Flab To Fab: How Birthday Boy Arjun Kapoor Carved His Own Destiny In Bollywood!

 Didn't Let Anything Stop Him

-Arjun Kapoor did not let anything stop him and focused on his goal, which is getting in to shape very sincerely.
+Arjun Kapoor did not let anything stop him and focused on his goal, which was getting in to shape, very sincerely.
 The best part is that he achieved it in just a few years time!

 Chilling With Friends!